jabirali/nextborg/README.md

 # Backup server

-These are the dotfiles I use on my backup server, which takes automatic daily snapshots of my email, calendars, contacts, and Nextcloud/Syncthing shares.
+These are my backup server dotfiles, which take daily snapshots of mail, calendars, contacts, and Nextcloud/Syncthing shares.

 ## Prerequisites